Robin-Bakker/wauwhaus-info/finances/municipal-taxes/tax-waiver.md

 5. Ask for a tax waiver form.
 They will ask for the tax bill number (*aanslagnummer*) and file number (*dossiernummer*).
 These are listed on your tax bill (near the top).
 6. The support agent will confirm that a waiver form will be sent.

 You will be sent a paper form in about five working days which you can fill out and return by mail.
-A translation of this form can be found [here <span class="mdi mdi-file-pdf-box"></span>]({{'/public/manuals/bsgw-tax-waiver-form.pdf' | absolute_url}}), courtesy of MyMaastricht.
+A translation of this form can be found [here <span class="iconify" data-icon="mdi-file-pdf-box"></span>]({{'/public/manuals/bsgw-tax-waiver-form.pdf' | absolute_url}}), courtesy of MyMaastricht.
 Please note that this translation states that you are not eligible for a waiver if you have more than € 1400 in your bank account.
 This does not apply if you have debts that compensate for your assets.

 ## Additional information

 If the BsGW are unable to verify the details you provided in that form, they will send you a request for additional information.
 This request can take one of two forms.
 They either send you a tax waiver form, or they deny your tax waiver for specific reasons.

-The tax waiver form ([translation <span class="mdi mdi-file-pdf-box"></span>]({{'/public/manuals/bsgw-tax-waiver-form.pdf' | absolute_url}})) asks you to attach specific documents.
+The tax waiver form ([translation <span class="iconify" data-icon="mdi-file-pdf-box"></span>]({{'/public/manuals/bsgw-tax-waiver-form.pdf' | absolute_url}})) asks you to attach specific documents.
 Specifically, they want you to provide the following:

 - Bank, savings and investment account statements showing all transactions over the past four weeks.
 - DUO award letter (if you receive student financing)